-The ModelElements package of SysML reuses several general-purpose constructs that may be used in several diagrams.
-These include package, model, various types of dependencies (i.e., import, access, refined, realization), constraints, and comments.
-The package diagram defined in this chapter, is used to organize the model by partitioning model elements into packagable elements and establishing dependencies between the packages and/or model elements within the package.
+The ModelElements package of SysML defines general-purpose constructs that may be shown on multiple SysML diagram types.
+These include package, model, various types of dependencies (e.g., import, access, refine, realization), constraints, and comments.
+The package diagram defined in this chapter is used to organize the model by partitioning model elements into packageable elements and establishing dependencies between the packages and/or model elements within the package.
 The package defines a namespace for the packageable elements.
 Model elements from one package can be imported and/or accessed by another package.
 This organizational principle is intended to help establish unique naming of the model elements and avoid overloading a particular model element name.
-Packages can also be shown on other diagrams such as the block definition diagram, requirements diagram, and behavior diagrams.
+Packages can also be shown on other diagrams such as the block definition diagram, requirement diagram, and behavior diagrams.